-While every brain injury is different, there are two basic types: open head injuries and closed head injuries.
+While every brain injury is different, there are two basic types:

 Open head TBIs are usually very graphic.
 The origin of the injury could be a bullet wound, knife penetration, or a high-speed collision.
 In most cases, the outcome is usually bloody and extremely intense.
 Stretched over the skull, the scalp tends to bleeds profusely if it is cut or split.
 If the skull is cracked or pierced, fragments of bone can get stuck inside of the brain.
 Since the brain is comprised of layers of soft, permeable tissue, it is difficult, sometimes impossible, to extract broken bone fragment or foreign objects that may become lodged in the tissue.
 For these reasons, brain surgery is very risky and complicated.

 In a closed head injury, although nothing actually penetrates the skull, the damage that results is often as severe as an open head injury, sometimes even worse.

 Generally, the most common type of closed head injury is a concussion, which is a strong blow from an external force.
 If a person’s head is whipped around, a small tearing effect called shearing occurs throughout the brain, resulting in injury.]

 Traumatic Brain Injuries May Be The Result Of: